Esri/arcgis-maps-sdk-java-samples/symbology/custom-dictionary-style/README.md

 1. Create a `PortalItem`, referring to a `Portal` and the item ID of the web style.
 2. Based on the style selected:
 -  If the web style toggle has been selected, create a new `DictionarySymbolStyle` from the portal item using `new DictionarySymbolStyle(portalItem)`
--  If the file style toggle has been selected, create a new dictionary symbol style using `DictionarySymbolStyle.createFromFile(stylxFile.getAbsolutePath())`
+-  If the file style toggle has been selected, create a new `DictionarySymbolStyle` using `DictionarySymbolStyle.createFromFile(stylxFile.getAbsolutePath())`
-3. Load the symbol dictionary asynchronously using `dictionarySymbolStyle.loadAsync()` and wait for it to completely load using `dictionarySymbolStyle.addDoneLoadingListener()`.
+3. Load the dictionary symbol style.
+Once it has loaded, create a new `DictionaryRenderer`, providing the dictionary symbol style.
 4. Create a new `DictionaryRenderer`, providing the dictionary symbol style.
 5. Apply the dictionary renderer to a feature layer using `featureLayer.setRenderer(dictionaryRenderer)`.
-6. Add the feature layer to the map's operational layers using `Map.getOperationalLayers().add(FeatureLayer)`.
+6. Add the feature layer to the map's operational layers using `getOperationalLayers().add(featureLayer)`.

 ## Relevant API